zeditor01/cdc_examples/C008_db2zos.md

 <h2 id="5.0">5.
 Configure the z/OS Environment</h2>
-<p>Every z/OS environment will have different constraints and considerations for deployment.
+Every z/OS environment will have different constraints and considerations for deployment.
 This worked example was implement on a Z Development and Test v13 environment, using the z/OS v2.4 stack provided by ADCD v13.
-The z/OS customizations that I needed to do were as follows</p>
+The z/OS customizations that I needed to do were as follows:

 <h3 id="5.1">5.1 APF Authorised Load Libraries</h3>
-<p>The CDC Load Libraries need to be APF Authorized.
+The CDC Load Libraries need to be APF Authorized.
-With the ADCD distribution I simply added these libraries to ADCD.Z24C.PARMLIB(PROGAD)</p>
+With the ADCD distribution I simply added these libraries to ADCD.Z24C.PARMLIB(PROGAD).

 ```
 /**********************************************/